stlab/better-code/better-code/src/chapter-2-contracts.md

 As you can see from the summary, it removes and returns the last element.
-Notice that the phrase “last element” is meaningful only because we documented that `DynamicArray` is a collection, which we know is a sequence of elements.
+Notice that the phrase “last element” is meaningful only because we documented that `DynamicArray` is a `Collection`, i.e. a `Sequence` of elements that supports multiple iteration passes.

 The summary for a method should tell us what the method returns, and what its other effects are, if any.
 This method is a little unusual